 Science exploration is ongoing through four kit rotations for each class in kindergarten through fifth grade each year, giving students hands-on experience.
 Students in grades 6-8 participate in another hands-on science program through CIBL (Center for Inquiry-Based Learning).
 Middle school teachers receive specialized training to help them teach the varied kits that include energy transfer transformation, chemistry in eighth grade, and a seventh-grade thrill ride that studies motion and forces.

 All three traditional high schools have the Advancement Via Individual Determination (AVID) program.
 The voluntary program targets middle-performing students and those who will be first-generation college students who have the desire, academic potential and determination to succeed in a rigorous high school curriculum.
 High school staff work with more than 325 students across the district in the AVID program.
-Chatham Middle School has schoolwide implementation of the program.
+Chatham Central High School is designated as an AVID National Demonstration School.
+In addition to the high schools, Chatham Middle School has schoolwide implementation of the program and Virginia Cross Elementary has recently introduced AVID schoolwide.
 Due to its success, AVID strategies are now being used with other high school and middle school students.

 High school students can take courses at one of our other high schools if they are not offered at their home schools.